sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 * *Create a website with a tutorial.* Documentation within the package is good for reference purposes, but is rarely a good starting point.
 Just a few steps to get up and running is good enough most of the time.
-Haskell code can be abstract and vague some times, concrete examples help.
+Haskell code can be abstract and vague sometimes, concrete examples help.

 ## Keep the code simple

-Haskell beginners often claim Haskell is a complicated language, requiring a big change in the way they think about programming.
+Haskell beginners often claim Haskell is a complicated language requiring a big change in the way they think about programming.
 As if a paradigm shift isn't hard enough already, some Haskell packages present their code and their API in a more complicated way than necessary.